Christ Came to Save Sinners:

 After the Tribulation Period (Revelation 4–19) and our Lord Jesus Christ’s Second Coming (Revelation 19:11–21), glorified believers of all eras, including Church Age believers, will reign with Christ in His Millennial (1000-Year) Kingdom on earth (Revelation 20:4–6).

-Finally, all believers will be with God in the New Heaven and New Earth for eternity to fellowship, serve and reign with Him (Revelation 21–22).
+Finally, all believers will be with God in the New Heaven and New Earth for eternity to fellowship with Him, serve Him, and reign with Him (Revelation 21–22).

 All quoted Scripture is from the King James Version (KJV) with deity pronouns capitalized.
 Updated wording, capitalization and punctuation are in brackets [ ], and comments are in parentheses and brackets [( )].
 The original title of this Good News message was “‘Christ Died for the Ungodly’: From Creation to Christ.”
 Good News message written by Matt Hancock and last updated on May 17, 2017.